What is coming out?

 Some people come out with no problems at all but for others there may be obstacles and setbacks.
 Sometimes those close to you may need some time to get used to the news.
 It can be difficult if the people you care about have a hard time accepting who you are.
 Everyone's coming out journey is different.
 You may find some of the following support useful:

 ‘Coming Out!
 Answers to some of the questions you may have’ is Stonewall’s guide for young people.
 It has been designed to provide answers to some of the most common questions that young people might have if they are thinking about coming out, or think they might be lesbian, gay or bi.
 Written and designed in conjunction with young people, the pocket-sized guide offers advice and guidance as well as suggestions for further support.
-You can download a free copy of the guide here.

 'Staying safe online' is Stonewall's guide for young people that looks at the risks you can face when using the internet and social media.
-You can download a free copy of the guide here.

 Support with coming out as trans